stanfordnlp/stanza/_pages/lemma.md

 ### Lemmatization

-The code below shows an example of accessing lemma for each word.
+The code below shows an example of accessing lemma for each word:

 ```python
 import stanfordnlp